emmamorlock/workshop/exercices/dh2024-bbma-ex2.md

 <br />
 <br />

-## Step 2 - Reconciling againts a specific type
+## Step 2 - Reconcile a column againts a specific type

 As our data mixes different category of entities (persons, places, descriptors and shelfmarks), we chose the option "Reconcile against no particular type" for the first iteration.
 Now we will try to use facets to reconcile for each type of name.